 Under the Treaty Act, the Minister for Aboriginal Affairs is required to prepare an annual report on the work of the State in advancing the treaty process.
 The reporting requirements are set out in Part 8 of the Treaty Act.

-On 9 December 2019, the First Peoples’ Assembly of Victoria (Assembly) was declared to be the Aboriginal Representative Body in accordance with section 11 of the Treaty Act.
-Part 8 of the Treaty Act also requires the Assembly to report annually on its work in advancing the treaty process.
+Part 8 of the Treaty Act also requires the First Peoples’ Assembly of Victoria (Assembly) to report annually on its work in advancing the treaty process.

 The Assembly’s annual report will be a separate document.